dinsahu/JavaAPITest/README.md

 *	JDK 1.8 or higher version
 *	Eclipse Oxygen IDE or any editor of your choice.
 *	Apache Tomcat7.0 Server or higher version.
-*   Apache Tomcat 7.0 Server OpenSSL configuration(https://github.com/dinsahu/JavaAPITest/tree/master/acceptsuiteservice#apache-tomcat-server-configuration).
+*   Apache Tomcat 7.0 Server OpenSSL configuration.

 ## Steps to download the code from the repository: